instana/nginx-tracing/README.md

 ## Setup Nginx tracing in your own environment

-In order to install the technology preview in your own setup, you will need to:
+In order to install this technology in your own setup, you will need to:

 1. [Get the right binaries](#released-binaries) for your Nginx version
 2. [Copy the binaries](#copy-the-binaries) where your Nginx server can access them